 Western Honey Bee

 Of all the five top honey bee breeds for your bee farm, the Western honey bee is likely the best option for beginners.
 They tend to create large colonies.
-Also, they’re less aggressive than other honey bees and can regularly produce a large honey haul.
+Also, they’re less aggressive than other breeds of honey bees and can regularly produce a large honey haul.
 Furthermore, they’re resilient in human environments.

 Himalayan Honey Bee

 The Himalayan honey bee dominates various parts of Asia, including Japan, the Philippines, and Indonesia.
 It’s resilient to various diseases and cold weather.
-It’s also one of the few honey bee species that often renews wax brood crumbs.
+It’s also one of the few honey bee breeds that often renews wax brood crumbs.
 Himalayan honey bees survive through harsh winters and blazing summers with ease, making them ideal for a beekeeper new to the trade.

 Gibraltar Honey Bee